-In support of SDC's agenda item, Finalization of Second Generation Intact Stability Criteria, the Coast Guard sponsored research performed by the Surface Ships Dynamics Division (formerly the Seakeeping Division) of the U.S. Naval Ship Warfare Center, Carderock Division, Naval Architecture and Engineering Department (also known as the David Taylor Model Basin).
-The Report of this research is available from the following link: dtmb-2ndgen-is-rpt2011.
+In support of SDC's agenda item, Finalization of Second Generation Intact Stability Criteria, the Coast Guard sponsored research performed by the Simulations and Analysis Branch of the Surface Ship Hydromechanics Division (formerly the Seakeeping Division) of the U.S. Naval Ship Warfare Center, Carderock Division, Naval Architecture and Engineering Department (also known as the David Taylor Model Basin).
+This research work resulted in the issuance of two reports: the latest (2019) report is available from the following link: dtmb-2ndgen-is-rpt2019 and the 2011 initial report is available from the following link: dtmb-2ndgen-is-rpt2011.

 Other Division activities and program responsibilities include: